ang037/DP-HLS/docs/docs/index.md

 We have provided some scripts to run the synthesis and cosimulation of the kernels.
 For that, you need to have `Python: Version > 3.6` installed in your system.

-Kernels in DP-HLS framework are tested on CentOS7 with AMD Xilinx Vitis 2021.2, the OS and toolchain which comes with the AWS FPGA Developer AMI.
+Kernels in DP-HLS framework are tested on CentOS7 with AMD Vitis 2021.2, the OS and toolchain which comes with the AWS FPGA Developer AMI.
 You can use any AWS machine to synthesis the kernel as long as it's compatible with the FPGA developer AMI.
 We used 8-core Amazon EC2 z1d instances for the implementation of DP-HLS kernel.

 ### Step 3: Configure the project using JSON file

-We provide a set of Python scripts with the DP-HLS repository to streamline the AMD Xilinx Vitis HLS project creation, synthesis, and implementation.
+We provide a set of Python scripts with the DP-HLS repository to streamline the AMD Vitis HLS project creation, synthesis, and implementation.
 Those scripts are in the `py-hls` folder.

 Those scripts require JSON configuration file as input.
 Following example shows how to configure the JSON file with the explanation of all parameters.
 This JSON file below has prefilled parameters for the global affine kernel.
 Similarly, you need to do it for your own custom kernel.